KWID: Jacor/Clear Channel era (1997-2008)

 Over time, KFMS began adding more local disc jockeys, including Kate and Rick Kelly from KQOL-FM (93.1 FM).
 After KYHT flipped to hot adult contemporary in 2001, KFMS discontinued its simulcast of KIIS-FM, adjusted its format to include more hip hop music, and added a local morning show hosted by Trejo and Nikki.
 The station continued to air the nationally syndicated Rick Dees Weekly Top 40 program.

-Rhythmic (2003-2004)

 In December 2002, 101.9 Kiss-FM signed off and KFMS began stunting for several days with a loop of "Welcome to the Jungle" by Guns N' Roses.
 In January 2003, the station debuted a rhythmic contemporary format with the branding "Wild 102" and the slogan "Where Hip Hop Lives"; the call letters changed to KWID.

-Spanish music (2004-present)

 On November 15, 2004, KWID flipped to Mexican oldies as "La Preciosa 101.9".

+Lotus era (2008-present)